dangrossman/daterangepicker/README.md

 `maxDate`: (Date object, moment object or string) The latest date a user may select

-`dateLimit`: (object) The maximum span between the selected start and end dates.
-Can have any property you can add to a moment object (i.e. days, months)
+`maxDateLimit`: (object) The maximum span between the selected start and end dates.
+Can have any property you can add to a moment object (i.e. days, months, hours, minutes)

+`minDateLimit`: (object) The minimum span between the selected start and end dates.
+Can have any property you can add to a moment object (i.e. days, months, hours, minutes)

 `showDropdowns`: (boolean) Show year and month select boxes above calendars to jump to a specific month and year